 Do you have a safe in your RV?
 If not, why?
 Whether you travel full-time in your motorhome or fifth wheel or camp in your travel trailer for a short time, you should always protect your valuables, narcotic medications and sensitive documents by locking them in a good quality safe.
 But, what type of safe do you need and where would you even put an RV safe?

 Your RV is on FIRE!!
-Do you know what to do?
+What do you do?
 Do you know how to put out a fire in your RV?
 Do you have an escape plan in place?
 Do you know what the different causes are so you know how to prevent a fire in your RV?
 Do you even have any RV fire safety and fire prevention practices in place?
-If not, this is one of the most important RV articles you will read!
+Chances are, you don’t!
+Let’s learn how we can prevent fires in our RV.

 Portable Fire Pits are a hot commodity for RVs and tent campers.
 And, now that camping season is in full swing, this is one camping gear item you don’t want to leave out.
 But, did you know that each fire pit has different features and how they are fueled?
 Let’s see which one will fit your RV or camping style.